Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 {\fontsize{11}{16}\selectfont\emph{Free Exploration}}

-\fontsize{11}{14}\selectfont The agent began in Theme A in 100\% of the trials and showed a strong overall preference for it, reading an average of 54.7\% of Theme A letters.
+\fontsize{11}{14}\selectfont The agent began the exploration in Theme A in 100\% of the trials and showed a strong overall preference for it, with Theme A letters accounting for an average of 54.7\% of the total of letters read during the session.
+Theme A averaged 9.8 letters per run; Themes B, C, and D averaged 3.1, 2.2, and 2.3 letters read per run respectively.
 However, the variance across runs was higher than in Opus 4.
-In some sessions, the agent read up to 70\% of Theme A letters, while in others, this dropped to around 30–35\%.
+In some sessions, Theme A accounted for up to 77\% of total letters read, while in others, the percentage dropped to around 30–35\%.

 {\fontsize{11}{16}\selectfont\emph{Cost Condition}}

 \fontsize{11}{14}\selectfont